lucanovello/starter-express-prisma-jwt/SECURITY.md

    - Optional by default (`AUTH_EMAIL_VERIFICATION_REQUIRED=false`)
    - Enable in production for additional security
    - Tokens sent via email (ensure SMTP security)
+   - Console fallback redacts tokens in production; if you see warnings about withheld tokens, configure SMTP so email content is delivered out-of-band

 4. **CORS**:
    - Permissive in dev/test for easier development